What is “normal” sleep?

 The REM stages gradually become longer between the ages of 5 and 19.
 They then stay fairly stable until about the age of 60.
 People over 60 get slightly less REM sleep, and they don't sleep quite as soundly as younger people do.

 For children between the ages of 6 and 12, nine hours of sleep is quite normal.
-The average person sleeps about seven hours a night around the age of 40, and about six and a half hours a night between the ages of 55 and 60.
+Teenagers typically sleep eight hours.
+40-year-olds typically sleep about seven hours, and about 6.5 hours of sleep is the average for people between the ages of 55 and 60.
 A healthy 80-year-old will usually sleep about six hours a night.
 But these are all only averages.
 Everyone needs a different amount of sleep.

 Andreae S, Avelini P, Berg M et al. Lexikon der Krankheiten und Untersuchungen.
 Stuttgart: Thieme; 2008.